BlockchainCommons/GordianQRTool-iOS/README.md

 ## Gordian Principles

-UR Vault is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+**Gordian QRTool** is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
 This includes:

-* **Independence.** UR Vault allows you to store your own QR codes and Uniform Resources, giving you ultimate control over that data.
+* **Independence.** QRTool allows you to store your own QR codes and Uniform Resources, giving you ultimate control over that data.
-* **Privacy.** UR Vault uses the same standards for privacy that Blockchain Commons applies to its pure cryptographic tools.
+* **Privacy.** QRTool uses the same standards for privacy that Blockchain Commons applies to its pure cryptographic tools.
 Your data is encrypted and protected.
-* **Resilience.** UR Vault allows you to maintain copies of vital information such as cryptographic seeds, xprvs, and 2FAs.
+* **Resilience.** QRTool allows you to maintain copies of vital information such as cryptographic seeds, xprvs, and 2FAs.
-* **Openness.** UR Vault is built to support the interoperable [UR specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).
+* **Openness.** QRTool is built to support the interoperable [UR specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).

 Blockchain Commons apps do not phone home and do not run ads.
 Some are available through various app stores; all are available in our code repositories for your usage.

 ## Status - Late Alpha

-**UR Vault** is currently under active development and in the late alpha testing phase.
+**Gordian QRTool** is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 ## Origin, Authors, Copyright & Licenses